Brand Names: Didronel

 What is etidronate (Didronel)?

-Etidronate is in a group of medicines called bisphosphonates (bis FOS fo nayts).
-It alters the cycle of bone formation and breakdown in the body.
+Etidronate is a bisphosphonate (bis FOS fo nayt) medicine that alters bone formation and breakdown in the body.
 This can slow bone loss and may help prevent bone fractures.

 Etidronate is used to treat Paget's disease of bone.
-Etidronate is also used to treat conditions of irregular bone growth due to hip fracture or spinal cord injury.
+Etidronate is also used to treat conditions of irregular bone growth due to total hip replacement or spinal cord injury.

-Etidronate may also be used for other purposes not listed in this medication guide.
+Etidronate may also be used for purposes not listed in this medication guide.

 rectangular, white, imprinted with P&G, 402